1. Which of the following is the simplest member of organic compounds?

 Explanation: These organic compounds are made up of only carbon and hydrogen and hence the name hydrocarbons.

-3. If a bond is made up of a large number of organic compounds, then the bond is termed as?
+5. Which of the following bond is made up of a large number of organic compounds?

 a) Metallic bond